user4815162342/stew-cli/manual.md

     commands will generally accept string patterns, which will be compiled into a form that will match much more efficiently.
 Using this function is not recommended.

+-   `syncd`: This attempts to synchronize the current working directory of the operating system to the disk path of the current working stew document.
+This makes it easier to use of the jsshell commands on the real files behind stew.
+If the current stew document is not a folder, the working directory will be set to it's parent.

 -   `clear`: The project state maintains a cache of document properties.
 Use this command to clear that cache on the current project, in cases where an